ibm-cloud-docs/vpc/nlb-faqs.md

 {: support}

 For more information, see [Quotas and service limits for Private Path network load balancers](/docs/vpc?topic=vpc-quotas#ppnlb-quotas).
 To increase the quota for your Private Path network load balancer, you must [create a support case](/docs/account?topic=account-open-case).

+### What is the recommended setting for health checks when a Private Path network load balancer (NLB) pool targets an application load balancer (ALB)?
+{: #health-checks-private-path-nlb}
+{: faq}
+{: support}

+If your ALB member does not support HTTP or HTTPS health checks, set Private Path network load balancer health check protocol and ALB health check and listener protocol to TCP.

+If your ALB member supports HTTP or HTTPS health checks, set Private Path NLB health check protocol and ALB health check and listener protocol to HTTP or HTTPS.